GuardianAudits/SolidityLab/encyclopedia-of-solidity-attack-vectors/contract-cannot-accept-ether-dos.md

 ## What is DOS ?

 Denial-of-Service (DoS) attacks aim to disrupt the normal operation of a contract, preventing legitimate users from interacting with it. <br>
-Smart contracts, while powerful tools for decentralized applications, can be susceptible to malicious attacks. <br>
+Smart contracts, while powerful tools for decentralized applications, can be susceptible to those malicious attacks. <br>

 ## Example